1. Introduction

 5. Seeds

 Every instance of SecureRandom is created with an initial seed.
-It works as a base for providing random values and changes every time we generate a new value.
+This seed works as a base for generating random values and changes every time a new value is generated.

 Using the new operator or calling SecureRandom.getInstance() will get the default seed from /dev/urandom.